-All readily available data and information for the calendar years 2019-2021 were considered in development of Georgia's 2022 305(b)/303(d) List of Waters.
-For data collected in 2021, typically only data from January through June are available for assessment.
-Currently, Georgia has nearly 3,000 waterbodies on its 305(b)/303(d) List of Waters.
+All readily available data and information for the calendar years 2021-2023 were considered in development of Georgia's 2024 305(b)/303(d) List of Waters.
+For data collected in 2023, typically only data from January through June were available for assessment.
+Currently, Georgia has over 3,000 waterbodies on its 305(b)/303(d) List of Waters.
 It is not possible to obtain new data for all these waters every two years.
-In cases where no new data have been collected between 2019 and 2021.
-EPD continues to use the older available data for the waterbodies to make the assessments.
-In addition, data from 2016 through 2018 are considered along with the 2019 through 2021 data, when assessing a waterbody, if the data set is continuous.
-For instance, if data were collected every year from 2016-2021, then the data from all these years are used in the assessment.
-On the other hand, if data were collected in 2016, but not again until 2020, then only the 2020 data are used in the assessment, since conditions may have changed in the intervening years.
+In cases where no new data have been collected between 2021 and 2023, EPD continued to use the older available data for the waterbodies to make the assessments.
+In addition, data from 2018 through 2020 were considered along with the 2021 through 2023 data, when assessing a waterbody, if the data set were continuous.
+For instance, if data were collected every year from 2018-2023, then the data from all these years were used in the assessment.
+On the other hand, if data were collected in 2018, but not again until 2022, then only the 2022 data were used in the assessment, since conditions may have changed in the intervening years.
 There are instances where EPD may choose not to use all years of consecutive data in the assessment of a waterbody.
 For example, where a local government or group has conducted specific water quality improvement efforts in the watershed of a waterbody and the data collected before and after the improvement projects provide a clear indication the project has succeeded in improving water quality, EPD may choose only to use data collected after implementation of the water quality improvements.
 It is the responsibility of the local government or group to submit specific documentation to EPD including a description of the improvement project, its location, and the date of implementation, along with the water quality data supporting the assertion the project has been successful.